 The cost of the quake was conservatively estimated to be at least $500 million dollars.
 And of course that was in 1964 dollars.

-There was so much destruction in the great Alaska earthquake that there were not enough Federal Disaster funds available to cover the need.
+There was so much destruction that there were not enough Federal Disaster funds available to cover the need.

-While Anchorage and Alaska in general, has it's share of quakes, the one on Good Friday, 1964 was much more intense and destructive than any other - before or sense.
+While Anchorage has its share of quakes, the one on Good Friday, 1964 was much more intense and destructive than any other – before or since.